esperanto9657/Generational-Search/README.md

 # Generational Search
 Implementation of Automated Whitebox Fuzz Testing using Triton

-Place the repository in shared folder, and run the analyzer.py.
+Place the repository in the shared folder, and run the analyzer.py.